 As the saying goes, you never get a second chance to make a first impression.
 First impressions are extremely important for real estate agents, because when people see your ads, business cards or your website, what’s going to draw their eye first is your smiling face.

-In this blog post, you’ll learn the nine tips every agent needs to use when creating and deciding on a headshot.
-If you’re one of those TL,DR agents, click here to start your seven-day free trial of AgentEDU today and watch the video course, “Developing Your Professional Image.”
+In this blog post, you’ll learn the eight tips every agent needs to use when creating and deciding on a headshot.

 Tip 1: No selfies